 (2x)(5x2 + 3x – 1)

 Take a look at our mathematical sentence above.
-Notice that we are multiplying a certain quantity (2x) to a sum of addends (5x2 + 3x – 1).
+Notice that we are multiplying a certain quantity (2x) by a sum of addends (5x2 + 3x – 1).
 This means that we can apply the distributive property.

 Applying the distributive property: